PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

 * A repulsive force
 * An obstacle force

 The driving force represents a person's desire to move in a certain direction, independent of other people and obstacles.
-The agent force is caused by the interaction between the individuals and causes them to avoid each other in order to avoid collisions.
+The repulsive force is caused by the interaction between the individuals and causes them to avoid each other in order to avoid collisions.
 The obstacle force acts in a similar way to the person force to avoid collisions with obstacles in the environment.

 ## Driving force
 The driving force defines the force that propels pedestrians towards their intended destinations: